aspitarl/Minot-Lab-Igor/README.md

-# Minot-Lab-Igor
+# Minot-Lab-OSU

-Igor pro procedures for data analysis Minot lab at OSU
+Collection of code and data analysis from my PhD work in the Minot Lab as OSU.

-This is a igor pro library I wrote for anaysing data for my PhD.
+Data analysis done in igor pro.
 It creates a control panel in igor pro functions that can pull in and analysse I-V curves, spectral data, images, etc.

-Note: this is just an archive of old code and has not been updated
+Note: this is mostly just an archive of old code and much of it has not been updated or tested